Director, Center for Intercultural Dialogue:

 The Center for Intercultural Dialogue operates under the auspices of the Council of Communication Associations.

 The Council of Communication Associations (CCA) is an umbrella organization for 7 national and international communication associations based in the USA.

 CID was designed primarily to serve members of CCA member associations, although many individuals who are not members of any of these now follow the site.
 Member associations include:

-A valuable resource for chairs, deans and directors, ASJMC promotes excellence in journalism and mass communication education.
+A valuable resource for chairs, deans and directors, the Association of Schools of Journalism and Mass Communication (ASJMC) promotes excellence in journalism and mass communication education.

 The Black College Communication Association (BCCA) is a not-for-profit organization, established through a grant from the Freedom Forum.
 The mission of BCCA is to identify resources necessary for strengthening communications programs at HBCUs; provide technical assistance to HBCUs seeking accreditation; and establish state-of-the-art hardware systems which can be shared by member institutions to promote the understanding and advancement of communication as an academic and professional field.

 The Broadcast Education Association (BEA) is an international academic organization that focuses on the electronic media, providing a forum for issues and topics of mutual concern to educators and practitioners, thus to facilitate interaction between academicians and leaders in the industry.
 The Association provides a forum for current scholarly research and analysis in all aspects of the electronic media.
 These areas include regulation, economics, policy, management, news, aesthetics, social effects, production and criticism, among possible others.